afnanenayet/personal_blog_old/_posts/2019-04-05-explaining-the-hashed-permutation.md

 define with `l`. `p` can be more or less treated as a random seed, it lets us apply some arbitrary offset which retaining the uniqueness property of a permutation.
 It's fairly self explanatory: apply some offset and modulo it within the domain of $$0 \cdots l$$, and because the input domain is the same as the output domain, we retain the 1-1 mapping and always get a proper permutation.

+You may also be wondering what's going on with `w` operations before the for loop.
+The algorithm takes `i` and returns the greatest number in the domain that is less than a power of two.
+The "actual" domains in this case are powers of two, and this operation yields the highest number that falls within that domain.
+So if we have some number $$i$$, find the highest number of two $$x$$ such that $$i \leq b$$.
+The code gives us $$b - 1$$.
+We can also explain this in terms of bits.
+It takes the leftmost bit, and turns all of the bits to the right of the bit to `1`.
+If the number is a power of two, then the leftmost bit is flipped to a `0`.

 Using this function gives you a very low overhead way to generate particular permutations or shuffles on the fly with `O(1)` space and time complexity.